StormBlessed401/data-preprocessing-steps/README.md

-# CSV Data Preprocessing Script
+# CSV Data Preprocessing Script --> General preprocessing stepsa AS WELL AS preprocessing usinng Regular Expression (RE)

 This repository contains a Python script for preprocessing CSV data before using it in machine learning or data analysis tasks.
 The script uses popular libraries like `pandas`, `numpy`, and `scikit-learn` to handle missing values, encode categorical features, scale numerical data, and prepare the dataset for modeling.